zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Energy or stress was not tallied by pair style
 ----------------------------------------------

-This warning will be printed by computes from the :ref:`TALLY package
+This warning can be printed by computes from the :ref:`TALLY package
 <PKG-TALLY>`.
-Those use a callback mechanism that will only work for
+Those use a callback mechanism that only work for
 regular pair-wise additive pair styles like :doc:`Lennard-Jones
 <pair_lj>`, :doc:`Morse <pair_morse>`, :doc:`Born-Meyer-Huggins
 <pair_born>`, and similar.
-Making these computes work for many-body
+Such required callbacks have not been
-potentials will require to implement similar callbacks suitable for such potentials, which has not been done (and may be difficult to do in a generic fashion).
+implemented for many-body potentials so one would have to implement them to add compatiability with these computes (which may be difficult to do in a generic fashion).
 Whether this warning indicates that contributions to the computed properties are missing depends on the groups used.
 At any rate, careful testing of the results is advised when this warning appears.